 Q: The State where I wish to get licensed is requiring me to send them my scores, how do I do that?

 A: Upon completion of the WREB exam, your results will be available online.
-If you are successful in the exam, you will be able to print a dental examination success report.
-If you are unsuccessful, you will print an Individual Performance Report of your scores.
+You will be able to print a dental Individual Performance Report.
 This report details your scores in each section.
-This may help you determine areas of concern or needed improvement.
+If you are successful, the state board may allow you to submit this report for licensure.
+If you are unsuccessful, you may print the Individual Performance Report of your scores.
+This may help you determine areas of concern or needed improvement, before retaking the deficient section(s).

-WREB sends exam result group reports to each of our member state boards.
-If a State Board requires additional information pertaining to your exam results, you may visit Request Scores and order the documentation that the State Board is requesting.
-You will have the option on the form to request where you would like your exam information mailed.
+If a State Board requires additional information pertaining to your exam results, you may visit Request Scores and order the report that the State Board is requesting.
+You will have the option on the form to request where you would like your report mailed.

 Q: What steps do I need to take to qualify for licensure in my state?